macimax/WIKI_STEPMANIA/ssc.md

 (This wiki page is in progress...
 Feel free to alter it as needed...)

-Stepmania's .sm format was updated to include more tags and more organization.
+Stepmania's [.sm](https://github.com/stepmania/stepmania/wiki/sm) format was updated to include more tags and more organization.
 Thus, .ssc was born.

-You can refer to the [.sm](https://github.com/stepmania/stepmania/wiki/sm) wiki to see the differences.
-Only .ssc files supportes BPM splitted across difficulties.
+SSC also supports advanced timing data including per-chart timing data, delays, warps, scroll speed, fake sections, and more.

 # Header Tags